 Anxieties resurface as gunfire erupts on NYC subway

-As the year began, New Yorkers were shuddering at a subway crime straight out of urban nightmares — the death of a woman shoved onto the tracks under Times Square
+As the year began, New Yorkers shuddered at a subway crime straight out of urban nightmares — the death of a woman shoved onto the tracks

 NEW YORK -- As the year began, New Yorkers shuddered at a subway crime straight out of urban nightmares — the death of a woman shoved onto the tracks by a disturbed stranger.
 The city’s new mayor vowed to “make sure New Yorkers feel safe in our subway system.”